orendain/DemeoMods/HouseRules_Essentials/README.md

 - __PieceConfigAdjustedRule__: Piece configuration is adjusted
   - See [PieceConfig.md](../docs/PieceConfig.md) for information about modifiable fields.
   - Allows customization of many of the properties for each game Piece. 🩺Health, 🎲ActionPoints, 🏃Movement, ⚔️MeleeDamage, etc
-  - Config accepts List of Lists e.g. `[ [ "PieceName1", "ParamName1", int ], [ "PieceName1", "ParamName1", int ], ... ]`
+  - Config accepts List of Dicts e.g. `[ {}, {}, ]`
-  - Only works for Integer fields.
+  - Only works for integer and float fields.
 The configured value replaces the default.

   ###### _Example JSON config for PieceConfigAdjustedRule_